ivanlhz/py-social-media-post-generator/README.md

 1. Clone the repository to your local machine.
 2. Create a virtual environment using `python -m venv .venv`
+3. Activate your environment to install locally the dependencies.
-3. Create a `.env` file in the root directory of the project and add the `API_KEY` variable with your Hugging Face API key.
+4. Create a `.env` file in the root directory of the project and add the `API_KEY` variable with your Hugging Face API key.
 You can use the `.env.example` file as a template.
-4. Install the required dependencies using `pip install -r requirements.txt`.
+5. Install the required dependencies using `pip install -r requirements.txt`.
-5. Run the application using `streamlit run app.py`.
+6. Run the application using `streamlit run app.py`.
-6. Follow the prompts in the application to generate titles, keywords, and posts for your social media threads.
+7. Follow the prompts in the application to generate titles, keywords, and posts for your social media threads.

 ## Contributing